Archie Thompson (Yurok): Personal life

 Thompson and his wife, Alta McCash, a member of the Karuk people, moved to Crescent City in 1959.
 The couple had eight children before Alta died from complications of a fall in 1968.

 Honors

-In 2009, Thompson was awarded the Silver Honor in the Mentor Category from the MetLife Foundation and the National Association of Area Agencies on Aging at a ceremony held in Washington D.C.
+In 2009, Thompson was awarded the Silver Honor in the Mentor Category from the MetLife Foundation and the National Association of Area Agencies on Aging at a ceremony held in Washington, D.C.

 Death and legacy

 Archie Thompson died at a hospital in Crescent City on March 26, 2013, at the age of 93.
-He was survived by eight children, twenty-nine grandchildren, seventy-two great-grandchildren, and four great-great-grandchildren, and one sister.
+He was survived by eight children, twenty-nine grandchildren, seventy-two great-grandchildren, four great-great-grandchildren, and one sister.